containerscrew/nflux/README.md

 # What is nflux?

-Nflux is an [`eBPF`](./docs/what_is_ebpf.md)-based tool that monitors `incoming/outgoing` traffic on a Linux system by attaching a `TC (Traffic Control)` program using eBPF technology.
+Nflux is an [`eBPF`](./docs/what_is_ebpf.md)-based tool that monitors `incoming/outgoing` traffic on a Linux system by attaching a `TC (Traffic Control)` program and `XDP (Express Data Path)` program using eBPF technology.
 It can be attached to both physical and virtual interfaces, allowing us to obtain networking data at a very low level.

-You can also monitor dropped packets using the tracepoint
-`tracepoint/skb/kfree_skb`.
+> THe `main` branch is considered `unstable` and may contain `breaking changes`.
+Please use the latest `release` for a stable experience.

 # Installation